-There are four radio frequency bands that communication and military satellites operate within:
+There are four Radio Frequency (RF) bands that communication and military satellites operate within:

 C band – uplink 5.925-6.425 GHz, downlink 3.7-4.2 GHz